Steffenhagen-N/Text_Based_Card_Games/README.md

 #### Planned:

-As of Card v.1.0, no future functions or variables are planned.
+As of Card v.1.0, no future methods or variables are planned.

 ### Deck_of_Cards v.1.0